-This can substantially reduce the performance cost of combining multiple materials in one shader with vertex color, texture, or other input used as a switch.
+This can substantially reduce the performance cost of combining multiple materials in one shader with a Color Attribute, texture, or other input used as a switch.

 If Open Shading Language is chosen as the rendering back end, node shaders are translated to OSL code and then compiled and executed by the OSL runtime.
 In the process it applies its own extensive set of optimizations, both at compile time and run-time.